netMedi/flowdocktee/README.md

 $ ls | flowdocktee | grep ".conf"
 ```

-In case of missconfiguration or error flowdocktee just fails silently as we
+In case of misconfiguration or error flowdocktee just fails silently as we
 want to pipe the input always instead of halting the subsequent commands.